 When a baby is born, his neurological system is not completely mature.

 Therefore, babies can’t control many of their movements.
-Have you ever seen a baby get startled and his arms go out wide?
-He doesn’t have any control over that.
-Various movements (which he can’t control) can cause him to be uncomfortable.
-Holding your baby will help him feel more safe and secure.
+Have you ever seen a baby get startled, and his arms go out wide?
+They don’t have any control over that.
+Various movements (which they can’t control) can cause them to be uncomfortable.
+Holding your baby will help them feel more safe and secure.

-Remember, he just spent so much time being all squished up inside and he will crave feeling close and being held.
-It will remind him of the womb.
+Remember, they just spent so much time being all squished up inside, and they will crave feeling close and being held.
+It will remind them of the womb.

-(An added tip is to hold him over your heart if he’s fussy, to help soothe him.
-It reminds him of his former home!)
+(An added tip is to hold them over your heart if fussy to help soothe them.
+It reminds them of their former home!)

 Holding Your Baby Develops Trust

-Your baby will begin to trust you when you hold him.
+Your baby will begin to trust you when you hold them.

-You are meeting needs that he cannot express and that creates trust.
-A baby is so tiny and cannot speak for himself, so when you hold your baby and keep him close you are teaching him that you are a safe place.
-This trust will continue on through the rest of his life.
+You are meeting needs they cannot express, which creates trust.
+A baby is so tiny and cannot speak for itself, so when you hold your baby and keep it close, you are teaching it that you are a safe place.
+This trust will continue through the rest of their life.

 The bond that you form starts now.

-Holding your baby creates a wordless trust that develops over time spent in close proximity to him.
+Holding your baby creates a wordless trust that develops over time spent in close proximity to them.

 Babies Can’t Remember Rules

 Try not to get frustrated if your baby needs to be held constantly.
-He doesn’t know the rules.
-He isn’t concerned with whether or not supper is getting cooked or you have other things to do.
+They don’t know the rules.
+They aren’t concerned with whether or not supper is getting cooked or you have other things to do.

-He just knows that he wants….to be held.
+They just know that they want — to be held.
 Period.
-That’s the ONLY RULE he knows how to follow!
+That’s the ONLY RULE they know how to follow!

 Touch is Critical to Development